vatpac-technology/sops/docs/worldflight/Aerodromes/brisbane.md

 All aerodrome controllers must be familiar with the VATPAC [recommended workflow](../../client/towerstrips.md#recommended-workflow) for OzStrips.

 Ensure the Queue function is used to actively to keep track of the order of requests.

+### A388 Parking
+There are only 6 stands suitable for A388 parking (refer to [YBBN Apron Chart](https://www.airservicesaustralia.com/aip/current/dap/BBNAP05-162_05SEP2024.pdf){target=new}).
+If these are all occupied, A388 aircraft must be instructed to park off-apron on grass.

 ## Tower Control (ADC)
 ### Departure Spacing